 Crinum asiaticum is also known as the Poison bulb, Spider Lily, Giant Crinum Lily, Grand Crinum Lily, Asiatic Poison bulb, Mangrove Lily, or St. John’s Lily.
-It is a tender bulbous perennial in the Amaryllis family, Amaryllidaceae.
+It is a tender bulbous perennial.
+It is in the Amaryllis family, Amaryllidaceae.
 It is native to Indian Ocean Islands, East Asia, Tropical Asia, Australia, and the Pacific Islands.
-The name is from the Greek word krinon which means lily.
+The name is from the Greek word “krinon” which means “lily”.
 Asiaticum refers to being native to Asia.

-It produces large umbels of show flowers with slender petals.
-The flowers appear an erect stem.
 Crinum asiaticum can grow to 1m or 3ft approximately.
 The leaves are lanceolate, long, and strap-shaped.
-The flowers are composed of twenty or more spidery looking for flowers that are white.
-The flowers are fragrant and have thin, slender, protruding stamens with red filaments.
+It produces large umbels of flowers with slender petals.
+The flowers are on top of an erect stem.
+The flowers are composed of twenty or more spidery looking individual flowers.
+They are white.
+Crinum asiaticum flowers are fragrant.
+They have thin, slender, protruding stamens with red filaments.

-Plant Crinum asiaticum in the sun in consistently moist, organically-rich but well-drained soil.
+Grow Crinum asiaticum in the sun.
+Plant it in consistently moist, organically-rich but well-drained soil.
 In very hot summers or climates provide some shade from the strong sun.
 Crinum asiaticum tolerates poor soil and salt.
-It is also drought-tolerant, rabbit, and deer-tolerant.
-It does well near ponds and streams.
-It is generally disease-free and pest-free.
-Though crickets, slugs could be a problem, and if you notice scorched leaves they might be exposed to too strong of sun exposure.
+It is drought-tolerant.
+And it is rabbit-tolerant and deer-tolerant.

 Plant it near ponds and streams.
 It is generally disease-free and pest-free.
 Watch out for crickets, slugs.
 If you notice scorched leaves they might be exposed to too much sun exposure.